Varna Man and the Wealthiest Grave of the 5th Millennium BC

 The burials in the Varna necropolis have also offered a lot more than the precious artifacts found within them and discoveries relating to social hierarchies; the features of the graves have also provided key insights into the religious beliefs and complex funerary practices of this ancient civilization.

-It became apparent to researchers that the males and females were laid out in different positions within the graves – males were laid out on their backs, while females were placed in a foetal position.
-But most surprising of all, was the discovery that some graves contained no skeleton at all, and these ‘symbolic graves’ were the richest of them all in terms of the amount of gold and other treasures found within them.
+It became apparent to researchers that the males and females were laid out in different positions within the graves – males were laid out on their backs, while females were placed in a fetal position.
+But most surprising of all was the discovery that some graves contained no skeleton at all, and these ‘symbolic graves’ were the richest in terms of the amount of gold and other treasures found within them.
 Some of these symbolic graves, or cenotaphs, also contained human-sized masks made of unbaked clay placed in the position where the head would have been.

 Human-sized clay head found at Varna necropolis.
-Photo source .
+(CC BY SA 4.0)

-The graves contained the clay masks were also found to contain gold amulets in the shape of women placed in the position where the neck would have been.
-These amulets, associated with pregnancy and childbirth, indicate that the 'burials' were those of females.
-Further evidence of this is the fact that there were no battle-axes found in these cenotaphs, but each of them had a copper pin, a flint knife and a spindle whorl.
+The graves containing the clay masks were also found to contain gold amulets in the shape of women placed in the position where the neck would have been.
+These amulets, associated with pregnancy and childbirth, indicate that the 'burials' were meant for females.
+Further evidence of this is the fact that there were no battle-axes found in these cenotaphs, but each of them had a copper pin, a flint knife, and a spindle whorl.

 Replica of a symbolical burial of an antropomorphous face made from clay.
 The original was found at the Varna Chalkolithic Necropolis (grave 2) and dates to the fourth millennium BC.
-Photo source: Wikipedia
+(Ann Wuyts/CC BY 2.0)

 The Downfall and Legacy of the Varna Culture